 At York Developmental Social Neuroscience Lab, we are interested to find out how babies develop socially and emotionally.
 You may wonder how it is possible to study what your baby understands and feels.
 We use different methods, depending on the study.
 All these methods are designed to be safe and engaging for babies of all ages.

-WHAT DOES PARTICIPATION INVOLVE?
+WHAT DOES A RESEARCH VISIT INVOLVE?